Sergey Vasilyevich Belyaev: World War I

 In November 1914 he was appointed commander of the brigade of the 83rd Infantry Division, which fought in eastern Poland.
-On May 24 1915 he was promoted to Major General from November 9, 1914.
+On 24 May 1915, he was promoted to major general from 9 November 1914.

-While at the front line, he received several more military insignia.
-In March 1915 he received swords and a bow to the Order of St. Vladimir of the 4th degree class (for military merit).
-In April of the same year he received the Order of St. Vladimir 3rd degree class with swords.
-The last military award was the Order of St. Stanislaus, 1st degree class with swords, which was granted to Belyaev on June 16, 1916.
+While at the front, he received several more military insignia.
+In March 1915, he received swords and a bow to the Order of Saint Vladimir, 4th degree (for military merit); in April of the same year, he received the Order of Saint Vladimir 3rd degree with swords.
+The last military award he is known to have received was the Order of Saint Stanislaus, 1st degree with swords, which was granted on 16 June 1916.

-As of July 10, 1916, he served in the same rank and position, when the 83rd Infantry Division participated in the bloody offensive operation in the region of Baranovichi.
-He kept records in the field book until July 22, 1917, while the troops were in the village of Kvasovitsa, Volynsk Oblast (now north-western Ukraine).
+As of 10 July 1916, he served in the same rank and position, when the 83rd Infantry Division participated in the bloody offensive operation in the region of Baranovichi.
+He kept records in a field book until 22 July 1917, while the division was in the village of Kvasovitsa, Volynsk Oblast (now north-western Ukraine).
 The place and date of his death are unknown.